julzaza/wildwitchherbs/_posts/2025-07-04-worldly-witchy-herbs.md

 In Haitian Vodou, basil isn’t seasoning.
 It’s spiritual weaponry.

 Basil baths are used to cleanse the aura before ritual.
 Leaves are rubbed over the body to draw away illness.
-Some practitioners steep basil in rum and spray it in corners to banish spirits that refuse to leave.
+Some practitioners steep basil in rum and spray it in corners to banish spirits.

 In Catholic-colonial times, basil was considered a holy plant.
 But in Vodou, it belongs to the loa — especially Erzulie, the spirit of love and fierce protection.
-This isn’t the sweet Genovese basil for pasta.
-It’s pungent, commanding, and alive.

 ---